K-Yevhenii/Learning-javascript/tasks/strings-numbers.md

 ## Vehicle plate check

-Create a logic that tries to find a match between provided input and saved registration plate;
+Create a logic that tries to find a match between provided input and saved registration plate.

 ```js
 const SEARCH_TERM = 'gh1234';